Twenty Ninth Street (Boulder, Colorado): Description

 This district, unlike the mall that preceded it, consists of a collection of small strip malls and big-box stores, separated by streets that carry automobile traffic.
 It is not a mall as that term is ordinarily understood.
 The center is actually considered an open-air "lifestyle center" combining retail, office, entertainment and dining offerings.

+The center is somewhat unique in that the sections of the three (otherwise city-owned) streets that intersect the property are actually owned by Twenty Ninth Street.
+These are Canyon Boulevard and Walnut Street (between 28th Street and 30th Street) and 29th Street (between Walnut Street and Arapahoe Avenue).
+The McDonald's and Burger King, which appear to be part of the center, are actually situated on unaffiliated property.